How I Got My Kids To Love Eating Vegetables.

-My 4 year old son is naturally a fussy eater, he does the usual trick of pretending to vomit at any given opportunity when salad or vegetables are served on his plate .
-If it’s green he refuses point blank to go near it .
+My 4-year-old son is naturally a fussy eater; he does the usual trick of pretending to vomit at any given opportunity when I present him salad or vegetables.

-This revelation came as a huge shock to me because I was one of those (smuggety smug) parents who already had a six year old who would eat absolutely anything .
+This revelation came as a tremendous shock to me because I was one of those (smuggety smug) parents who already had a six-year-old who would eat absolutely anything.

-So of course I had to be clever with this little fuss pot , using the age old tricks to get some veg into him:
+So, of course, I had to be smart with this little fuss pot, using the age-old tricks to get some veg into him:

-- Green smoothies at breakfast .
-A hand full of spinach , a banana , and a handful of berries blended together with a handful of ice and some Almond Milk
+- Green smoothies at breakfast.
+A hand full of spinach, a banana, and a handful of berries blended with a handful of ice and some Almond Milk

-- Blended or juiced vegetables in sauces, these can be anything from courgette, carrot, beetroot, celery or anything else you have in the fridge , these can be blended in your Vitamix Blender or any other blender you have .
+- Blended or juiced vegetables in sauces, these can be anything from courgette, carrot, beetroot, celery or anything else you have in the fridge.

-- Fresh juices made from a mixture of vegetables such as carrots , beetroot celery and fruit to give it the sweetness, my kids love apples and oranges added to their juice , I prefer the tartness of grapefruit in mine. this is also a great way to use up fruit and vegetables and if you use a slow press juicer such as Retro Cold Press Masticating Juicer you can keep the fresh juice in the fridge for longer , although it doesn’t last long in our house !
+- Fresh juices made from a mixture of vegetables such as carrots, beetroot celery and fruit to give it the sweetness, my kids love apples and oranges added to their juice, I prefer the tartness of grapefruit in mine.
+Juicing is also a great way to use up fruit and vegetables, and if you use a slow press juicer you can keep the fresh juice in the fridge for longer, although it doesn’t last long in our house!

 Then I came across a book called French Children Don’t Throw Food